 Can you write a problem that requires the following operation: 25 - 14?

 Provide each team with a large sheet of paper and markers.
-Ask students to write down their reasoning.
-Provide manipulatives for students to use.
+Ask students to write down their reasoning and provide manipulatives for them to use.

-Allow teams enough time to try more than one counting strategy.
+Allow teams enough time to try more than one strategy.

 Gather the students and ask each team to present its approach.